 This provoked tons more frightened liberals to come down, and it’s often these guys who call themselves “refugees”.
 Something so offensive to real refugees, it boils my blood.
 These people get as much a contemptuous “ugh” from me as the Obama-haters.

-When you believe that Trump offending you places you in the same category as a Venezuelan who’s lost everything or a Nicaraguan escaping imprisonment, you’re an idiot.
+When you believe that Trump offending you places you in the same category as a Venezuelan who’s lost everything or a Nicaraguan escaping imprisonment or death, you’re an idiot.
 You‘re a self-absorbed snowflake.

 Either way, liberal or conservative, it doesn’t matter which country these people move to.
 They don’t care themselves as all they do all day is post crappy political memes on Facebook instead of going surfing or hiking.